DGloi/SapR3AutomationTool/README.md

 ![r3-1601913976](https://user-images.githubusercontent.com/93589158/197033907-db6a521c-a1f5-4c7e-a7a4-7d1ead778996.png)
 # Sap-R3-Automation-tool
  SAP R3 is still used by numerous companies and many people still use it everyday at work, sometimes running the same reports all over again everyday.
- This is where this solution comes to play.
+ This is where this small solution comes to play.

-This repositeries provides a framework to be applied to any situation described above.
+This repositerie provides a framework to be applied to any situation described above.
 It cannot be simply forked or copied to make it work on your situation as you will be requiered to do some modifications and record your own process in SAP.

 ## Technologies